ahmed0x77/CPULimiter/README.md

 - **`basic_usage.py`** - A simple, manual introduction to the library's methods.
 - **`simple_limit.py`** - Manually limit a list of specific applications.
 - **`cpu_saver.py`** - An automatic CPU saver that throttles all applications that are not in the foreground.
+- **`cpu_saver_GUI.pyw`** - A modern graphical app for automatically limiting CPU usage of background applications, with custom rules, ignore list, and system tray support.
 - **`advanced_interactive.py`** - An interactive command-line tool for real-time process management.
 - **`modify_limit_example.py`** - Demonstrates how to change the CPU limit of a process that is already being managed.